XPRNetwork/xpr-testnet.start/README.md

   signature-provider = YOUR_PUB_KEY_HERE=KEY:YOUR_PRIV_KEY_HERE
   - if BP: comment out eos-vm-oc-enable and eos-vm-oc-compile-threads (EOSVM OC is not to be used on a block signing node)

-- To register as Block Producer you should go to the <a target="_blank" href="https://permission.testnet.protonchain.com/">Permission Portal</a> login and request permission to regproduse
+- To register as Block Producer, run command    :
-  when you got this permission then run command
   ```
   ./cleos.sh system regproducer YOU_ACCOUNT PUBKEY "URL" LOCATION -p YOU_ACCOUNT
   ```